-After the taxes are settled the remainder of your estate will pass on to the beneficiary named in your will.
+After the taxes are settled, the remainder of your estate passes on to the beneficiary named in your will.

 NOTE* I wouldn’t recommend this course of action unless absolutely necessary.
 Any time policy proceeds flow to an estate, they DO NOT bypass probate and anyone waiting for money on the other end can expect a delay of 6 months to a year or more!

 There Are Two Different Types Of Life Insurance